 Governor may be Powersave or Performance, where the latter is more responsive but uses more power.

-We recommend using Medium or High when watching videos.
-At other times, it is preferable to use Off because this usually provides the best desktop responsiveness.
+Off because this usually provides the best desktop responsiveness.

-This setting may interact with the setting found in
+This utility may interact with

 System Settings > Display and Monitor > Compositor > Prevent Tearing (Vsync).
 We usually leave this to